catenax-eV/catenax-ev.github.io/docs/working-model/03-process-from-idea-to-production/03-01-process-from-idea-to-production.md

 The purpose of release testing is for the feature requestor to validate the end-to-end business flow using various test executions and to confirm that the acceptance criteria have been fulfilled (business value).

-Before a product can participate in a release test, it must fulfill the following **Prerequisites**:
+Before a product can participate in a release test, it must fulfill the following **prerequisites**:

 For release 24.08, expert groups of the Catena-X association must ...